 The other option here is to use psychometric testing to gauge how people will react to common situations in your organisation.

-For example, a DISC PPA test can tell you how people will behave in the workplace.
-If you need someone with a cool head who will make decisions quickly to match the fast-paced market, DISC tests can help you identify these people.
+For example, a DISC PPA test can tell you how people will behave at work.
+If you need someone with a cool head to make decisions quickly and match the fast-paced market, or someone who will work well in medical sales, DISC tests can help you identify them.

-Or if you need to find out who will be a great future leader, a High Potential Trait Indicator test can tell you where on the open, conscientious, extrovert, agreeable and neurotic scale your candidate lies.
+Or if you need to find out who’ll be a great future leader and have the experience to take on these responsibilities, a High Potential Trait Indicator test can tell you where on the open, conscientious, extrovert, agreeable and neurotic scale candidates lie.

 This can tell you if they have knowledge and expertise to become a good manager or people leader.

 When you’re looking to ramp up or find fresh talent for medical device jobs, it can often be difficult to do it in-house.

 Other priorities take hold and your internal team might not have the time or the experience to do a comprehensive search for great talent.